-Name

-After each administration we look at student data to make changes, but it would also be helpful if you could point out any suggestions you and/or your students have for further improvement.
-Please use this form or an email to share your feedback.
+Please let your facilitator (IFL) know if you have any feedback on improving this assessment.
+After each administration we look at student data to make changes, but it would also be helpful if you could

+point out any suggestions you and/or your students have for further improvement.
 Thanks very much.

 Difficulty of text selections

 Ambiguous or Confusing Questions

 Inaccuracies or Typographical Errors

-Other comments:
+Any other comments:

+Name

-^{}Please return this form to your Instructional Facilitator of Literacy.
+Please return this form to your Instructional Facilitator of Literacy.
 Thank you!